linsalrob/ComputationalGenomicsManual/Whole_Genome_Sequencing/README.md

 Also, at the time of writing this (September, 2018), [PATRIC](http://patricbrc.org) reported [177,395 bacterial genomes](https://www.patricbrc.org/view/Taxonomy/2) in their database.

 *Thought experiment*: Back in the 1990s, we had a few tens of genomes.
 In the late-1990s we were betting on whether we would reach 100 complete genomes.
 What happened?
-Why do we now have hundreds of thousands of genomes?<a name="footnote3">3</a>
+Why do we now have hundreds of thousands of genomes?<sup>[3](#footnote3)</sup>

 ## How do we sequence a genome?